When it comes to controlling your Pitbull, there is no substitute for obedience training.

 To find what is the best collar for a Pitbull along with an appropriate leash, means thinking about your dog’s comfort and which items work best for your dog’s needs.

-Quick look: Top 5 Best Dog Leashes for Pitbulls
+Quick look: Top 5 Best Dog Leashes for Pitbulls in 2018

 When choosing any collar, leash, or harness to restrain you dog, be sure it complies with ethical training methods.